 1. Child support

-The money one parent pays to the other parent to help provide for the children’s daily needs is called child support.
+Child support is the money one parent pays the other parent to help provide for the children’s daily needs.
 Make sure the child support in your agreement follows the Federal Child Support Guidelines if:

 - you intend to apply for a divorce order.